Eurofins-Hackathon/Copilot-Bootcamp/WrightBrothersApi/README.md

 - Open the `PlanesControllerTest.cs` file.
 - Hightlight the entire `Post_ValidPlane_ReturnsCreatedAtAction()` method.
 - In the `Copilot Chat window`, type `Can you generate test data for 5 iterations for this?` and press `enter`.
-- Scroll back up and click `Insert at Cursor` to insert the test data driven unit test.
+- Scroll back up and click `Apply in Editor` to insert the test data driven unit test.

 <details>
 <summary>Click to see the completed code</summary>